 “Dr. Teschner has been a wonderful director and made sure that Peace Corps local staff were able to make a key contribution in fighting Ebola.
 Through their collective efforts, I am convinced hundreds if not thousands of lives were saved.”

 He was also chief of party of USAID legislative strengthening projects in Rwanda and Morocco, and speaks fluent French, Moroccan Arabic and some Russian.
 He served as an OSCE election observer during the 2019 Ukraine Presidential election.

 Dr. Teschner also has 6 years experience in outdoor education, including leading US programs for youth, as well as mountain guiding in Kenya, Switzerland, and Scotland.

 Teschner earned degrees from the University of Massachusetts (B.S. forestry and Ed.D. in administrative leadership) and the University of Vermont (M.S botany).

 A lifelong hiker, skier, and mountaineer, Doug has made numerous ascents in North America, Europe, and Africa and played the lead role in saving the life of a severely injured man on Mt.
 Washington, NH.
 He has published many of his adventures in the Appalachian Mountain Club journal and serves as contributing editor.

-Dr. Teschner has been married to his wife Martha, a nurse, for more than 30 years, and they have two married children: Ben, a doctoral student at the Colorado School of Mines and Luke, a teacher in Vermont, as well as three grandchildren.
+Dr. Teschner has been married to his wife Martha, a nurse, for 38 years, and they have two married children: Ben, a doctoral student at the Colorado School of Mines, and Luke, a teacher in Vermont, as well as three grandchildren.

 As a leadership consultant, trainer, and author of monthly leadership tips, Dr. Teschner is supporting continuous growth of current leaders, developing new leaders, providing opportunities for people to learn skills to better their personal and professional lives and unlock leadership potential, and supporting sustainable cultures of organizational leadership.